Solicitud del Programa de Becas para Proyectos de Artistas 2020-21: haga clic aquí

-The Orange County Arts Commission offers Artist Project Grants to aid local artists.
+The Orange County Arts Commission offers Artist Project Grants to encourage artist-led community projects and programs.
 Funds are approved by the Orange County Board of County Commissioners.

 ELIGIBILITY FOR APPLICATION

-- All applicants must reside or carry out projects within Orange County.
+- All applicants must reside in or carry out projects within Orange County.
+Priority is given to Orange County artist-residents.

 - Applications and support materials must be submitted electronically by the due date.

 - Artist Project Grant funds may be used for expenditures to conduct quality arts programs for the benefit of the greater community.
-Typical uses of money include travel and training expense, space rental, advertising, marketing and publicity, website and electronic media, scripts, costumes, sets, props, supplies, equipment rental or purchase.
+Typical uses of money include artist payments, space rental, advertising, marketing and publicity, website and electronic media, scripts, costumes, sets, props, supplies, equipment rental or purchase.

-- Artist grantees are not required to match their grant amounts dollar for dollar, but priority will be given to applicants that have other public or private funding sources, or their own funds, invested in the project.
+- Artist grantees are not required to match their grant amounts dollar for dollar, but priority will be given to applicants that have other funding sources or their own funds invested in the project.

 Applications are reviewed by panels of experts in the visual, performing, and literary arts, comprised of members of the OCAC Advisory Board and members of the artist community.
 Panelists discuss and score the grants using an established rating system.
 The highest scoring applications are funded and the dollar amount granted to each applicant is determined by the OCAC Advisory Board.
 The panel evaluates applications based on the following criteria: